deansher/codrag/README.md

 4. **RAG Endpoint**
    - Cora’s main function is to provide a **Retrieval-Augmented Generation** service.
-   - It **accepts OpenAI-compatible chat histories** as input, performs code snippet retrieval, and returns top-matching code chunks.
+   - It **accepts OpenAI-compatible chat histories** as input, performs code snippet retrieval (with advanced chunking and reference expansion), and returns top-matching code chunks.

 5. **Security & Authorization**
    - Cora manages user authentication and checks whether each user can access a particular repo.